cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

    other users until your tasks have finished.

-See the :ref:`p_usage_slurm` page for more information about how to run your tasks on the cluster.
+See the :ref:`p_usage_slurm` page for more information about how to run your tasks on the cluster, and see the :ref:`p_transfers` for instructions for how to transfer data to/from/on Esrum.

 ***********************************
  Access to protected data by staff